19hours/sg-statutes/Acts/Immigration Act.md

 46\.—(1) If any person —

-(a) enters Singapore from any vessel, aircraft or train contrary to the provisions of this Act or the regulations; or
+(a) enters Singapore from any vessel, aircraft or train contrary to the provisions of this Act or the regulations;

+[Act 18 of 2012 wef 19/12/2012]

-(b) disembarks from any vessel, aircraft or train on which he has been re-embarked or to which he has been returned under section 19, 20, 24, 25 or 25A,
+(b) disembarks from any vessel on which he has been re-embarked or to which he has been returned under section 19, 20 or 24; or

+[Act 18 of 2012 wef 19/12/2012]

+(c) arrives at any authorised airport or train checkpoint in Singapore from any aircraft or train, as the case may be, and is required to leave or depart from Singapore under section 25 or 25A, as the case may be,

+[Act 18 of 2012 wef 19/12/2012]

 the master, owner, charterer and agent thereof shall be jointly and severally liable for all expenses incurred by the Government in respect of the detention and maintenance of the person and his removal from Singapore.